tiprankstipranks

 We could be negatively impacted by corporate social responsibility laws, regulations, practices and expectations.

-We are subject to corporate social responsibility ("CSR") laws and regulations which require us to monitor the labor standards in our supply chain, including the California Transparency in Supply Chains Act, the UK Modern Slavery Act, and U.S. Federal Acquisition Regulations regarding Combating Trafficking in Persons.
-These labor laws and regulations may impose additional processes and supplier management systems and have led certain key customers to impose additional requirements on medical device companies, including audits, as a prerequisite to selling products to such customers, which could result in increased costs for our products, the termination or suspension of certain suppliers or customers, and reductions in our margins and profitability.
-Governments, investors, customers, employees and other stakeholders are increasingly focusing on CSR practices and disclosures, and expectations in this area are rapidly evolving.
-On occasion, we announce new initiatives, including goals, under our corporate responsibility framework.
-This framework is aligned with areas of interest to us, which include sustainability, social impact, diversity, equity and inclusion and supply chain management, among others.
-The criteria by which our CSR practices are assessed may change due to the quickly evolving social and regulatory landscape, which could result in greater regulatory requirements or expectations of us and cause us to undertake costly initiatives to satisfy such new criteria.
-Moreover, the increasing attention on CSR initiatives could also result in reduced demand for our products, reduced profits and increased investigations and litigation.
-If we are unable to satisfy evolving criteria, investors may conclude that our policies and actions with respect to CSR matters are inadequate.
-If we fail or are perceived to have failed to achieve previously announced initiatives or goals or to accurately disclose our progress, our reputation, business, financial condition and results of operations could be adversely impacted.
+We are subject to CSR laws and regulations which require us to monitor the labor standards in our supply chain, including the California Transparency in Supply Chains Act, the UK Modern Slavery Act, and U.S. Federal Acquisition Regulations regarding Combating Trafficking in Persons.
+These laws and regulations may impose additional processes and supplier management systems and have led certain key customers to impose additional requirements on medical device companies as a prerequisite to selling products to such customers, which could result in increased costs for our products, the termination or suspension of certain suppliers or customers, and reductions in our margins and profitability.
+Governments, investors, customers, employees and other stakeholders have focused on CSR practices and disclosures, and expectations in this area are rapidly evolving.
+The criteria by which our CSR practices are assessed may change due to evolving social and regulatory landscape, which could result in greater regulatory requirements or expectations of us and cause us to undertake costly initiatives to satisfy such new criteria.
+If we are unable to satisfy evolving criteria, investors may conclude that our policies and actions with respect to CSR matters are inadequate and our reputation, business, financial condition and results of operations could be adversely impacted.

 Litigation & Legal Liabilities - Risk 1